-• Members were asked if they prefer a loyalty program with free membership that provides access to a limited range of benefits and savings VS a loyalty program with a subscription membership fee that provides access to an extended range of benefits and greater savings.
-74% of members in both countries prefer a program with free membership.
+Members were asked if they prefer a loyalty program with free membership that provides access to a limited range of benefits and savings VS a loyalty program with a subscription membership fee that provides access to an extended range of benefits and greater savings.
+74% of members in Australia prefer a program with free membership.
+This changes by the generational cohorts with more details in the comprehensive report.